scilus/nf-scil/docs/MODULE.md

 ## Run the tests to generate the test metadata file

+> [!WARNING]
+> Verify you are located at the root of `nf-scil` (not inside modules) before
+> running commands !

 Once the test data has been pushed to the desired location and been made available to the test infrastructure using the relevant configurations, the test module has to be pre-tested so output files that gets generated are checksum correctly.

-First, verify you are located at the root of `nf-scil` (not inside modules !), then run :
+> [!IMPORTANT]
+> The test infrastructure uses `pytest-workflow` to run the tests.
+It is `git-aware`,
+> meaning that only files either `committed` or `staged` will be considered by
+> the tests.
+To verify that your file will be loaded correctly, check that it is
+> listed by `git ls-files`.

+Run :

 ```
 nf-core modules create-test-yml \